marteresagh/OrthographicProjection.jl/docs/src/script.md

  - *axis*: a versor of plane
  - *thickness*: thickness

-Step between slices can be constant or variable, see Figure below.
+ Step between slices can be constant or variable, as shown in Figure below.
+If not provided returns only first slice.

 ![params](./images/parametri_slicing.jpg)